Posted by Dr Sam, On 2 Jun, 2019 | Updated On 20 Nov, 2020 No Comments »

 14. Thaw and warm in a microwave oven and make sure your dog eat the meal portion within 1 hour of taking it out.

-Previous Post: « Chicken-Pasta Homemade Dog Food Recipe for Your Senior Dog
+Previous Recipe: « Chicken-Pasta Homemade Dog Food Recipe for Your Senior Dog